yasutakatou/doukie/README.md

 # usecase

 ## case1: PC Client and PC Server (or vice versa)

- - use static token authentication this mode, you set static token when tool running, and client side same token. client access to server by static token. in case of authentication success, client copy files from server.
+ - use static token authentication<br>
+    this mode, you set static token when tool running, and client side same token.<br>
+    client access to server by static token.<br>
+    in case of authentication success, client copy files from server.<br>

- - auto sync mode
+- auto sync mode<br>
-    server send multicast udp packet periodically include authentication detail. when client receive this packet, decrypt packet, client start to access to server.
+    server send multicast udp packet periodically include authentication detail.<br>
+    when client receive this packet, decrypt packet, client start to access to server.<br>
-    **I mean, You don't need to know the server's IP address!** in case of authentication success, client copy files from server.
+    **I mean, You don't need to know the server's IP address!**<br>
+    in case of authentication success, client copy files from server.<br>

 ## case2: PC Server and Android Client

- - QR code scan and access to server
+- QR code scan and access to server<br>
-    When start application, QR code scan displayed. server console display QR code and scan by Android. in case of authentication success, Android copy files from server.
+    When start application, QR code scan displayed.<br>
+    server console display QR code and scan by Android.<br>
+    in case of authentication success, Android copy files from server.<br>

 ## case3: Android(server) to PC(client)

-  This feature is not implemented.
+This feature is not implemented.<br>

 # installation